-Looking at the two models above, it is easy to see that they are both good in terms of usability.
+Looking at the two models above, it is easy to see that they are both goods in terms of usability.
 You can always handle your hedge trimming needs a lot easier and at an affordable price too.

-The Toro 51494 unit is good for those who have to trim the small hedges.
+The Toro 51494 unit is good for those who have to trim small hedges.
 The biggest drawback will be its battery as it needs recharging more often.
 Many would consider buying two batteries to counter this problem.

 As for the Black + Decker LHT2436 model, it stands out for its performance, more battery capacity, and more cutting capacity.
-Between the two models reviewed above, the Black + Decker is the better option.
+Of the two models reviewed above, the Black + Decker is the better option.